njustesen/TRTS/starcraft/protoss.md

 ### Shield Battery

+Shield Batteries start with 2/4 energy

+**Abilities**:
-Shield Batteries start with 2/4 energy and can at any time (also to save units from being killed) recharge up to 2 shield points (never above the max. shield value) for the cost of 1 energy.
+- _Recarge_ [1 energy]: Shield Batteries can at any time (also to save units from being killed) recharge up to 2 shield points (never above the max. shield value) for a unit in the same area.

 ### Stargate